If you want to know more about Dr. Niolon….

 In Spring 2010, I began planning one more revision.
 I would move everything to WordPress, which would allow for tagging, categories, discussion, etc… and just a more sophisticated site structure than I would have been able to build on my own otherwise.
 I had to move my site to a new server, learn a lot about how WordPress works, personalize a site theme, cull the content, and start an upgrade to all the information posted.
 After several months of planning… you can see the first post (Welcome to PsychPage from August 2010).

-I am slowly moving things from the old site into WordPress, updating, referencing, spell-checking, etc… as I do.
-Not surprisingly… the revised version of the site has been up for several months and I am only now getting to the “About Me” page!
+I am still moving things from the old site into WordPress, updating, referencing, spell-checking, etc… as I do, as well as slowly adding new content.
+Not surprisingly… it took me several months after moving to WordPress to get to the “About Me” page!